-Interest rates on euro loans were up to 4.71 percent Of the other financial liabilities, € 28.2 million (previper annum for non-current loans, depending on the ous year: € 25.2 million) is secured through mortgages.
+Of the other financial liabilities, € 28.2 million (previous year: € 25.2 million) is secured through mortgages.
 The borrowings from non-banks are unsecured loans.

 The following table shows the contractually stipulated (undiscounted) interest and principal payments for financial liabilities, other financial liabilities, and derivative financial instruments with negative fair value: